 Welcome to the website of the Rotary Club of Ramsey

-The Rotary club of Ramsey is open to membership to anyone who is interested in helping the community and we encourage both male and female membership.
+The Rotary club of Ramsey is open for membership to anyone who is interested in helping the community and we encourage both male and female membership.

 We support many local and International causes.
-If you live, work or have any connection to Ramsey, you will benefit from joining Rotary and we want you to be part of our Club.
-We make a difference at home and around the world.
+If you live, work or have any connection to Ramsey, come and experience first hand the benefits of joining Rotary - we want you to be part of our Club.
+Our members make a difference at home and around the world.

-We are a very social Club and meet weekly for Club functions.
+We are a very social Club and meet weekly for Club functions, where our meeting programme will normally be as follows:

 New members are always welcome as you will: